Cinema of Pakistan

+Statistics

+Over 14,000 Urdu feature films have been produced in Pakistan since 1948, as well as over 10,000 in Punjabi, over 8,000 in Pashto, over 4,000 in Sindhi, and 1,000 in Balochi.
+The first film ever produced in Pakistan was Husn Ka Daku in 1929, directed by Abdur Rashid Kardar in Lahore.
+The first ever Pakistani-film produced was Teri Yaad, directed by Daud Chand in 1948.

+Pakistan Film Magazine, established in 1999, is the most extensive online database dedicated to Pakistani cinema; as of 2013, it had catalogued over 4,000 films, approximately 4,500 film artists, and around 6,500 film songs.

 History

 Silent Era (1929–1946)

-The history of cinema in Pakistan began in 1929, when Abdur Rashid Kardar set up a studio and production company under the name of United Players Corporation (later renamed to Playart Phototone), which would become the foundation stone for the Lahore film industry.
+The history of cinema in Pakistan began in 1929, when Abdur Rashid Kardar set up a studio and production company under the name of United Players Corporation (later renamed Playart Phototone), which would become the foundation stone for the Lahore film industry.
 After scouting for locations, he settled for their offices to be established at Ravi Road.
 The dimly-lit area presented difficulties as shootings were only possible in daylight, but nevertheless, the area had some very important landmarks like the Ravi Forest and the tombs of Mughal emperor Jahangir and his wife Nur Jahan.
 It is reported that the team working at the studios would commute on tangas and even lost equipment once while traveling on the bumpy roads on the horse-drawn carriage.

-However basic and crude their working conditions, Kardar believed in his work and in 1929 he produced the first silent film in Lahore Husn Ka Daku (Mysterious Eagle), under his studio's banner.
-The film had mild success at cinemas, but prominently established Lahore as a functioning film industry.
-Kardar vowed on not acting in any other film and instead focusing on direction.
-Immediately afterwards, the studio released the film Sarfarosh (Brave Heart) in 1930 and Farebi Daku in 1931, with Gul Hamid playing the lead role with more or less the same cast as in the previous film.
-Also in 1931, the film Khooni Katar was released.
-This production proved equally appealing, but was able to stir noise about the Lahore film industry.
+However basic and crude their working conditions were, Kardar believed in his work and in 1929 he produced the first silent film in Lahore under his studio's banner, Husn Ka Daku (Mysterious Eagle).
+The film was only mildly successful at cinemas, but it managed to establish Lahore as a functioning center of a film industry.
+Kardar then decided to focus on direction, not acting.
+Immediately afterwards, the studio released the film Sarfarosh (Brave Heart) in 1930; in 1931, the films Farebi Daku (Mysterious Bandit) and Khooni Katar (The Bloody Dagger) were released.
+All three of these starred Gul Hamid in the lead role, and had similar supporting casts.
+None of the films was able to stir much noise about the Lahore film industry; in the 1930s, as the nascent Urdu-language industry was forming, many Hindi and Punjabi language films were also being screened in the area.

-Roop Lal Shori, who was a resident of Brandreth Road in Lahore, upon hearing of Lahore's growing film industry, returned to his hometown and produced Qismat Ke Haer Pher (Life After Death) in 1932, which would firmly ground the film industry in Lahore.
-In 1946, Sajjad Gul set up Evernew Studios in on Multan Road.
+Another early producer was Roop K. Shorey, who, upon hearing of Lahore's growing film industry, returned to his hometown and produced Qismat Ke Haer Pher (Life After Death) in 1932.
+In 1946, Sajjad Gul's father Agha G. A. Gul set up Evernew Studios on Multan Road.
 The following year, Eveready Pictures was established by J.C.
 Anand, which would go on to become the largest film production and distribution company in Pakistan.